Heritage Open Days

 Heritage Open Days are those on which properties up and down the country that are normally closed to the public, or those which normally have an admission fee, are open to the public free of charge.

 FBHVC has a small team with specific responsibility for heritage matters who encourage the staging displays of appropriate historic vehicles at as many of these venues as practical.
+For more information contact Ken Coad via the Secretary, however in essence the idea is for clubs or club sections to identify a location of interest and make contact direct.

-More information can be seen on the HOD website here includes the COVID-19 Update
+More information can be seen on the HOD website here includes the COVID-19 Update.

 The Heritage Alliance represents a wide grouping of heritage interests in UK.
 FBHVC joined in 2008 and in doing so helped increase THA’s influence, while THA’s work provides FBHVC with a source of valuable information on heritage developments generally and on government thinking in relation to heritage.